 'Man-dya, he's the little dark kangaroo likes to be up in the hills.
 You'll see him in there,' and the woman points with her chin to the dense hills behind them.
-'Urdlu and Mandya were friends, but Urdlu didn't share the good mai-tucker-he found ...
-The woman goes on telling the story.
+'Urdlu and Mandya were friends, but Urdlu didn't share the good mai-tucker-he found ...'14 The woman goes on telling the story.
 Rebecca searches for something resembling a kangaroo shape, but the rugged hills refuse to resolve themselves into any pattern at all.
 From a distance, the hills had appeared comforting, conjuring images of lush vegetation and running streams.
 Up close, they reared with raw strength and were ancient and eerie as old bones.
 'How, how do you get over those hills?'
 Rebecca asks.

 'You can't get over, Mrs Forbes.
 You got to go in 'em.
 Follow the creeks, unless they're flooding, but there's always tracks.
 Why'd you want to go over them for?
 You come on the other side and it's just like this, you know.
 Flat all the way to Mundy, the other salt lake.
 No, in the hills, that's best.
 That's why we're Adnya Mathanha-Hill People-inni?
 Short and squat like Mundya.
 Some of us anyway!' and she laughs at herself, only a little taller than Rebecca, but generously wide as well.
-White Lives in a Black Community: The lives of Jim Page and Rebecca Forbes in the Adnyamathanha community Tracy Spencer Volume Three Appendices: Creative Life Writing Section C: Contact Zone
+Tracy Spencer Volume Three Appendices: Creative Life Writing Section C: Contact Zone